Unionists urged to ‘vote in strength’ as a voice of opposition to NI Protocol

 Unionists have been urged to “vote in strength” in the Stormont Assembly election to send a message of opposition to the Brexit Protocol.

-DUP leader Sir Jeffrey Donaldson made the call with less than two weeks until polling day at the latest rally against the protocol.
+TUV leader Jim Allister made the call with less than two weeks until polling day at the latest rally against the protocol.

-He warned those gathered in Newbuildings, Co Londonderry: “Make no mistake, Sinn Fein winning this election will send a message to Dublin and Brussels, that it’s business as usual with the protocol.
-Unionists must use their transfers to support other pro-union candidates.
+Speaking at the same anti-protocol rally in Newbuildings, Co Londonderry, DUP leader Sir Jeffrey Donaldson asked unionists to use their transfers to support other pro-union candidates to maximise the unionist vote.

-“Unionists need to vote in strength and for strength when it comes to the protocol”.
+“Make no mistake, Sinn Fein winning this election will send a message to Dublin and Brussels, that it’s business as usual with the protocol.
+Unionists must use their transfers to support other pro-union candidates,” he said.

 A parade took place ahead of speeches, organised by the North West United Unionists.

-Sir Jeffrey shared a platform with TUV leader Jim Allister, PUP councillor Russell Watton and loyalist activist Jamie Bryson.
+Sir Jeffrey and Mr Allister, PUP councillor Russell Watton and loyalist activist Jamie Bryson all addressed the gathering.

 Mr Allister urged unionists to “come out in strength” on polling day.